Why study this course?

 The University will assess any overseas qualifications for equivalence using a number of resources including our own internal guidelines, the UK ENIC and the Overseas Degree Table.

-Before you can be permitted to enrol on this course:
+Before you can be permitted to enrol to this course:

 • you must not already hold QTS or be qualified to teach in another EU/EEA country

-Prior to the interview for this course, London Met recommends you:
+Prior to the interview for this course, London Met recommends:

-• have a minimum of 10 working days recent experience (within the past year) in a school
+• you have a minimum of 10 working days recent experience in a school

-• prepare for your understanding of current teaching practice and issues in schools to be assessed
+• you are prepared for your understanding of current teaching practice and issues in schools to be assessed

-• have an awareness of multiculturalism and other contexts unique to urban schools
+• you have an awareness of multiculturalism and other contexts unique to urban schools

-• you may be invited to interview based on information given in your application
+• you're aware you may be invited to interview based on information given in your application, which you may need to discuss with the interviewer.

 Some offers may recommend further school experience if required.